 Did you know kids under the age of 5 ride for free with a paying adult and seniors can ride all routes all day for free on Mondays?
 Read more.

 Rates are $1.50 per hour and $0.25 in 20-minute quick stop spaces (free after 6 p.m. and on Sundays and holidays).
-All-day (nine-hour) parking is available on Ontario Street for $7 per day or $39.55 for monthly permit.
+All-day (nine-hour) paid parking is available on Ontario Street for $7 per day or $39.55 for a monthly permit.

 Since January 1, 2020, tow trucks require a license to operate in Oakville.
 The bylaw regulates the fees charged when a vehicle is towed from a private property.
 If you think you’ve been charged more than the law allows, such as an ‘administration fee,’ contact the Town immediately.

 Restricted Residential Parking